 Qualification(s) Required for Entry to this Programme: Details:

 Level 2:

 - Key Skills requirement / Higher Level Diploma: Minimum of 5 GCSEs at Grade C which must include Maths and English.

-and/or , and the second
+and/or mast morade matric and English.

 - GCSEs required at Grade C or above:

 Level 3: at least one of the following: Normally 64 UCAS points from two A Levels at C grade, or equivalent, but subject to interview.
-When English is not the first language of the applicant they will need to achieve 6.5 in the IELTS examination.
-At least a merit profile from an Access
+When English is not the first language of the applicant they will need to achieve 6.5

+in the IELTS examination.

+At least a merit profile from an Access course

-- AS/A Levels course
+- AS/A Levels

 - Advanced Level Diploma:

-- BTEC National Certificate/Diploma:

-- VDA: AGNVQ, AVCE, AVS:

-- Access to HE or Year 0 provision: - International Baccalaureate: - Irish / Scottish Highers / Advanced Highers: Work Experience: Considered on individual merit Other HE qualifications / non-standard awards or experiences: Considered on individual merit APEL / APCL 5 possibilities: APL will be considered for all modules on the programme under the appropriate Plymouth University Regulations.
+BTEC National Certificate/Diploma: VDA: AGNVQ, AVCE, AVS: Access to HE or Year 0 provision: International Baccalaureate: Irish / Scottish Highers / Advanced Highers: Considered on individual merit Work Experience: Considered on individual ment Other HE qualifications / non-standard awards or experiences: Considered on individual merit APEL / APCL 5 possibilities: APL will be considered for all modules on the programme under the appropriate Plymouth University Regulations.
 Interview / Portfolio requirements: Interviews will be required with each applicant to ensure they have the appropriate personal and academic skill set to embark on the course and ensure they are aware of the structure and content of the programme.
-Independent Safeguarding Agency (ISA) / Criminal Record Bureau (CRB) clearance required: Prior to embarking on WBL placements students will be required to undergo a company screening process funded by the company.
-Alternatively the company may ask the student to complete a Disclosure and Barring Service (DBS) check funded by the student.
+Independent Safeguarding Agency (ISA) / Criminal Record Bureau (CRB) clearance required: Prior to embarking on WBL placements students will be required to undergo a